 Radisson is speaking to protocols for safety rather than just maintaining cleanliness.
 With this as a focus, it’s partnering with SGS, a leading global company in safety inspection, verification, testing, and certification.

 As we see with Aramark, a global leader in food, facilities management, and uniforms, the need to brand for confidence in safety of spaces and interactions extends beyond travel and lodging.
 The company has just unveiled Aramark EVERSAFE, a platform that supports safe reopening and sustainable management of client locations around the world.
 This impacts a wide range of venues in the new normal, including workplaces, schools, hospitals, stadiums, and other locales.

 Opening into the new normal, at its essence, is a life-and-death issue.
 Some of the companies have established healthcare partnerships to facilitate the expertise and science behind these protocols: Hilton is partnering with the Mayo Clinic, United is working with Cleveland Clinic, and Aramark has joined forces with Jefferson Health.

 Brands like these hold out the promise of safety, presenting essential, substantiated initiatives in response to grave concerns.
 Doubtless, many more companies will announce their own initiatives and commitments in the coming weeks.
-In doing so, all should be aware that the public will quickly sniff out fakes and expose unsubstantiated PR soundbites, so before jumping into the fray companies must take extraordinary care to ensure they can deliver on their promises, and that they are prepared to do so for the new normal and far beyond.
+Before jumping into the fray, they should take extraordinary care to ensure they can deliver on their promises, as the public will quickly sniff out fakes and expose unsubstantiated PR soundbites.
+In doing so, they will be better prepared for the new normal and beyond.